JohnSnowLabs/spark-nlp/docs/en/CPUvsGPUbenchmark_healthcare.md

 In conclusion, please find the best specifications for your use case since these benchmarks might depend on dataset size, inference batch size, quickness, pricing and so on.

+Please refer to this video for further info: https://events.johnsnowlabs.com/webinar-speed-optimization-benchmarks-in-spark-nlp-3-making-the-most-of-modern-hardware?hsCtaTracking=a9bb6358-92bd-4cf3-b97c-e76cb1dfb6ef%7C4edba435-1adb-49fc-83fd-891a7506a417

 ### MultiGPU training
 Right now, we don't support multigpu training (1 model in different GPUs in parallel), but you can train different models in different GPU.

 </div>
 <div class="h3-box" markdown="1">

+### MultiGPU inferring
+Spark NLP can carry out MultiGPU inference if GPUs are in different cluster nodes.
+For example, if you have a Databricks cluster with different GPUs, you can repartition your data to match the number of GPU nodes and then coalesce to retrieve the results back to the master node.
+Currently, inference on multiple GPUs on the same machine is not supported.

 ### Where to look for more information about Training
 Please, take a look at the [Spark NLP](https://nlp.johnsnowlabs.com/docs/en/training) and [Spark NLP for Healthcare](https://nlp.johnsnowlabs.com/docs/en/licensed_training) Training sections, and feel free to reach us out in case you want to maximize the performance on your GPU.